Cleveland

 Public Library

 Hit a concert either at one of the many downtown venues or a bit further out.
-Have a night of arcade games at Dave & Buster's in Westlake or the new Scene 75 in Brunswick (which also has laser tag, go karts, mini golf, and miniature bowling), both of which also have bars.
+Have a night of arcade games at Pins in Ohio City, Dave & Buster's in Westlake, or Scene 75 in Brunswick (which also has laser tag, go karts, mini golf, and miniature bowling), both of which also have bars.
+Head to Tabletop Boardgame Cafe in Ohio City for a few hours with some friends.
+Play WhirlyBall in Bedford Heights.
 Go to Rocky Horror on the first Saturday of every month at Cedar Lee.
-I've also been jetskiing at Edgewater Park and you get the most beautiful view of Cleveland over the water from out on Lake Erie.
-Edgewater Beach is right there for swimming, beach sports, a bar, and free concerts in the summer.
-You can also take a booze cruise on the lake from downtown.

 Blossom Music Center in Cuyahoga Falls